Critical Email Marketing Do’s and Don’ts for Professional Services

 Remember—your email subscribers represent an opportunity to grow your firm.
 Your email marketing should ultimately convert contacts into leads, so include emails containing hard offers that make it easy for people to contact your firm to learn more about your services.

-Considering offering contacts a complimentary consultation or allow them schedule a review directly so they’ll know exactly what next step you want them to take.
+Consider offering contacts a complimentary consultation or allow them to schedule a review directly so they’ll know exactly what next step you want them to take.

 DO: Have Mobile-Friendly Emails